-25 Aug South Carolina Sales Tax Exemptions on Utilities
+25 Aug South Carolina Utility Tax Exemptions

 Electricity is exempt for manufacturers in South Carolina as long as it is used in the manufacturing process.
 This includes electricity used to operate manufacturing machinery and the electricity used to provide plant lighting in production areas.
 It also includes the electricity used to control the temperature or atmospheric conditions within the manufacturing plant.

 The South Carolina sales tax exemptions for the farming and agriculture industry include the purchase of certain types of electricity and fuel.
 Per S.C.
 Code Regs.
 117-301.7, electricity that is used to irrigate crops is not subject to South Carolina sales and use tax.
 Electricity, natural gas or liquefied petroleum gas (“LPG”) used exclusively in animal husbandry for producing livestock, poultry, swine or on dairy farms to produce milk also qualify for the South Carolina sales tax exemption found in that section of the SC Regulations.

-South Carolina Sales Tax Exemptions
+Additional South Carolina Sales Tax Exemptions

 As with all sales and use tax research, the specifics of each case need to be considered when determining taxability.
 Additional advice from Agile Consulting Group’s sales tax consultants can be found on our page summarizing South Carolina sales tax exemptions.